chuynh18/tictactoe/README.md

 1. Make it so that clicking cells updates the game state
 1. Write logic for checking for win or draw
 1. Script game "AI"
+1. Modify AI script to make it more interesting
+    * Make it so whenever the AI sees more than one equivalently scored move, it will choose among the moves randomly
+    * Make it so if the AI gets to move first, it does not always play the center spot

 Basically, I took a fairly logical and incremental approach to building out this code.